 By comparison, the entire federal government has only spent $3.3 billion on Aboriginal businesses since 1996.

-Our Canadian companies are world-leaders when it comes to sustainable and environmentally conscious mining practices.
+Canadian companies are world leaders when it comes to sustainable and environmentally conscious mining practices.
 We are also world-class when it comes to respecting local workers and building lasting, meaningful relationships with Indigenous communities.

-We must continue to support the Canadian mining sector and those who have the means to provide for their families because of employment in this value-adding industry of ours.
+We must continue to support the Canadian mining sector and those who have the means to provide for their families because of employment in this value-adding industry.
 Let’s be proud of where Canada stands on the global scene and of all the technological advances it puts forward for the benefit of our planet.

 We should celebrate our natural resources and our initiatives that help develop the quality of life that we as Canadians are known for.
 Are you with us?!

 Did you know that Ontario is a hotbed for mining activity in Canada?
-The industry is active in all parts of the province in a diverse set of communities including Sudbury, Windsor, Midland, Timmins, Perth, Marathon, North Bay and Attawapiskat to name a few.
-The further north y...
+With 37 active mines across the province, the industry supports countless families in communities such as Sudbury, Windsor, Midland, Timmins, Perth, Marathon, North Bay and Attawapiskat.
+The further north yo...

 So, what does the oil sands in Canada look like?
 You'd be surprised, especially considering this vast oil reserve is often incorrectly referred to as the "tar sands," and the photos we usually see in media nowadays are those of open mines.
 But just a small percent of the oil s...